-All members of the University community, including students, staff, faculty, other permanent or temporary employees, contractors, vendors, and third party agents have the responsibility to ensure the protection of the University's information and information systems from unauthorized access, use, disclosure, disruption, modification, or destruction.
+All members of the University community, including students, staff, faculty, permanent and temporary employees, contractors, vendors, research collaborators, and third party agents have the responsibility to ensure the protection of the University's IT Resources and Information Systems from unauthorized access, use, disclosure, disruption, modification, or destruction.

 Staff or faculty: Disconnect your computer from the network, but do not unplug your computer.
 Contact your department computer administrator as soon as possible.